Spinning black holes in astrophysical environments

-To obtain rotating BH solutions, we consider a generic line-element that is stationary, axially-symmetric and circular.
+To obtain rotating BH solutions, we consider a line-element that is stationary, axially-symmetric and circular, belonging to the Weyl-Lewis-Papapetrou class.
 We use quasi-isotropic coordinates and the metric is described by four functions, $f$, $g$, $h$, $\omega$, of $r$ and $\theta$

 where $N_\pm = (1\pm r_H/r)$, and $r_H$ is the coordinate location of the event horizon.
 In these coordinates, the four-velocity of the fluid can be expressed as

 where $\Omega\equiv \Omega(r,\theta)$ is the angular velocity of the fluid and the spacelike vectors are chosen as